tarikki/obsidian-ai-client-collab-setup/README.md

 # obsidian-ai-client-collab-setup

-Let's do a quick walk through the process of setting up a continuous learning environment with an AI client of your choice and using Obsidian a note-taking platform.
+Let's do a quick walk through the process of setting up a continuous learning environment with an LLM client of your choice and using Obsidian a note-taking platform.
 This guide will include the following steps:

 1. Setting up Obsidian.
-2. Setting up an AI client.
-Here w will use Roo Code as an example, but you can use any AI client you prefer.
+2. Setting up an LLM client.
+Here w will use Roo Code as an example, but you can use any LLM client you prefer.

 These instructions will be as short as possible and focus on the steps where we have additions to the existing obsidian setup or where we do things differently.